dariakryvosheieva/descry/README.md

 #### Datasets

-So far, the project focuses on the recognition of individual printed characters, excluding digits, diacritics, and supplemental characters used only in loanwords (if present in the writing system).
+Currently, the project focuses on the recognition of individual printed characters, excluding digits, diacritics, and supplemental characters used only in loanwords (if present in the writing system).

-The primary datasets consisted of 1200-1400 labeled 28x28 character images collected from the Internet (40-50 images per character).
+For each writing system, the primary dataset consisted of 1200-1400 labeled 28x28 character images collected from the Internet (40-50 images per character).
 Within a writing system, all characters were equally represented.
-Wherever possible, the datasets accounted for italic and non-italic characters, various degrees of bolding, various relative sizes and positions of the character with respect to the image frame, differences in character shapes due to fonts, and 'light' versus 'dark' themes (dark character on light background or vice versa).
+Wherever possible, the datasets accounted for italic and non-italic characters, various degrees of bolding, various relative sizes and positions of the character with respect to the image frame, differences in character shapes due to different fonts, and 'light' versus 'dark' themes (dark character on light background or vice versa).
 To extract characters from raw images and convert them into a 28x28 format, we used <a href="https://www.imageresizeonline.com/convert-image-to-28x28-pixels.php">ImageResizeOnline.com</a>.

 <div align="center">
   	<img src="../assets/lowercase-0061.jpg" width="50" />